dsgiitr/website/content/events/lockdown_mania.md

 Goes live on https://cerebro.sdslabs.co

-The competition is open to all, and is a small way to motivate the young minds to bring their A game at tackling the COVID-19 situation applying their Machine Learning skills.
+The competition is open to all, and is a small way to motivate the young minds to bring their A game at tackling the COVID-19 situation applying their Machine Learning skills to predict the disease.

 "Time to predict the positive cases.”